A Bayesian approach to tissue-fraction estimation for oncological PET segmentation: Acknowledgments

 \section{Acknowledgments}

-Financial support for this work was provided by the National Institute of Biomedical Imaging and Bioengineering Trailblazer R21 Award (R21-EB024647) and the NVIDIA GPU grant.
+Financial support for this work was provided by the National Institute of Biomedical Imaging and Bioengineering R01 Award (R01-EB031051) and Trailblazer R21 Award (R21-EB024647), and the NVIDIA GPU grant.
 We also thank the Washington University Center for High Performance Computing for providing computational resources for this project.
 The center is partially funded by NIH grants 1S10RR022984-01A1 and 1S10OD018091-01.